Oseledets' Splitting of Standard-like Maps: Geometric Stability

-These are functions of the arc length $s$, as vector $\dot{\mh{x}}$ is, and thus functions of phase-space (arc lengths $s$ and points $\mh{x}$ are related through the choice of a left-invariant curve); from here on, the shorthand $\psi(\mh{x}_n(s_n))\equiv\psi_n$ is used, also for any other function of the same type.
-By inserting the standard-like map Jacobian matrix (\ref{jac}) into the tangent evolution (\ref{curvetan}) and making use of (\ref{psi}), the corresponding evolutions for $\psi$ and $\sigma$ are easily deduced:
+These are functions of the arc length $s$, as vector $\dot{\bos{\gamma}}$ is, and thus functions of phase-space (arc lengths $s$ and points $\mh{x}$ are related by the choice of a left-invariant curve $\bos{\gamma}$); from here on, the shorthand $\psi(\mh{x}_n)\equiv\psi_n$ is used, also for any function with the same type of dependence.\\ By inserting the explicit form of Jacobian matrix (\ref{jac}) into the tangent evolution (\ref{curvetan}) and making use of (\ref{psi}), the corresponding evolutions for $\psi$ and $\sigma$ are easily deduced:

-While (\ref{sigevo}) is essentially a logic relation, evolution (\ref{psievo}) encodes the \emph{whole} linearized dynamics and, {whenever} the latter is \emph{expansive}, it \emph{converges} from any random $\psi_0$ to the \emph{true} left-invariant slope $\psi_k\equiv\psi(\mh{x}_k)$ (see section \ref{numcon}).
-Before going into details on convergence issues, we notice that representation (\ref{psi}) allows to write explicitly the local expanding factors in terms of the slopes:
+While (\ref{sigevo}) is essentially a logic relation, evolution (\ref{psievo}) encodes the \emph{whole} linearised dynamics; {whenever} the latter is \emph{expansive}, we can show that it \emph{converges} from any random $\psi_0$ to the \emph{true} left-invariant slope $\psi_n\equiv\psi(\mh{x}_n)$ (see section \ref{numcon}).
+Before going into convergence issues, we notice that the representation (\ref{psi}) allows to write the local expanding factors explicitly in terms of the slopes:

-the modulus on $\psi_n$ in last equality (due to (\ref{psi}) and (\ref{sigevo})) means that $\dot{\varphi}$ never changes sign, since $\varphi$ is conjugated to $\mh{f}$ and thus invertible and monotone.
-It is then remarkable how the \emph{geometric} quantities $\psi_n$ associated to the local manifolds also determine their local \emph{instability}; indeed, relation (\ref{phi}) enables to rewrite the FTLE formula (\ref{ftle}):
+the modulus on $\psi_n$ in last equality (due to (\ref{psi}) and (\ref{sigevo})) means that $\dot{\varphi}$ never changes sign, since $\varphi$ is conjugated to $\mh{\Phi}$ and thus invertible and monotone.
+It is then remarkable how the \emph{geometric} quantities $\psi_n$ associated to the local manifolds also determine the local \emph{stability}; indeed, by equation (\ref{phi}) we can re-write the FTLE in (\ref{ftle}) as:

-by inserting the second line of (\ref{psi}), $\dot{y}=\sin(\alpha)$, into (\ref{phi}).\\ At this stage, we observe (also numerically, see figure \ref{diffang1}, panel (a)) that the last term in (\ref{ftle2}) goes to zero in the $k\rightarrow\infty$ limit and can be thus discarded from the FTLE calculation: notice first that such term equally depends upon both the angles $\alpha_0/\alpha_k$ at the initial/final points of the reference orbit.
-By consequence, it always contains a spurious contribution due to the choice $\psi_0\equiv\cot(\alpha_0)$; this, in turn, corresponds to the unavoidable choice of a random vector $\mh{w}_0$ to initialize \emph{any} tangent evolution (like (\ref{curvetan2})) in order to calculate the FTLE \cite{lieb}.
+by inserting the second line of (\ref{psi}), $\dot{y}=\sin(\alpha)$, into (\ref{phi}).\\ At this stage, we observe (also numerically, see figure \ref{diffang1}) that the last term in (\ref{ftle2}) goes to zero in the $n\rightarrow\infty$ limit and can thus be discarded from the FTLE: notice first that it equally depends upon both the angles $\alpha_0/\alpha_n$ at the initial/final points of the orbit.
+As a consequence, it always contains a spurious contribution due to the random choice $\psi_0\equiv\cot(\alpha_0)$, which corresponds to the unavoidable choice of an initial random vector for \emph{any} tangent evolution to compute the FTLE \cite{lieb}.
 This may already give a clear motivation to consider: